-On May 7th, the US Department of Health and Human Services (HHS) announced that two medical facilities working jointly agreed to pay a $4.8 million settlement, the largest ever paid, stemming from a security breach three years ago.
+On May 7th, the US Department of Health and Human Services (HHS) announced that two medical facilities working jointly agreed to pay a $4.8 million settlement, the largest ever paid, stemming from a security breach five years ago.

 - “lack of technical safeguards”

 - “neither NYP nor CU made efforts prior to the breach to assure that the server was secure and that it contained appropriate software protections”